yobisaboy/Resume/README.md

 - GitHub: https://github.com/yobisaboy

 ## Personal Profile
-This is Yoyo from Hong Kong.
+This is Yoyo.
 I graduated from Centennial College with a three-year Advanced Diploma in Game Programming.
 Also, I hold a bachelor's degree in Economics, with a focus on China, the US, and international economies.
 For my past work experience, I held a leadership role at an online service-matching company and a healthcare agency platform.
 In the workplace, I am a skilled problem-solver and a fast learner who is responsible and organized.

 ## Summary of Qualification
 - Advanced Diploma in Game Programming from Centennial College, Toronto, Canada